Azaima-Asghar/Elections-Analysis/README.md

 1) There were three counties where the votes came for the election:<br/>
     * Jefferson voted 10.5% in the election with 38,855 number of votes.
-    * Denver voted 82.8% n the election with 306,055 number of votes.
+    * Denver voted 82.8% in the election with 306,055 number of votes.
     * Arapahoe voted 6.7% in the election with 24,801 number of votes.

 2) The largest county turnout was Denver.